moti-og/new-features-ads/README.md

 - Features can have multiple badges
 - **Use Case:** Visual categorization and prioritization

+#### 3️⃣ Celebration!
+- Triggers confetti animation when features are enabled
+- 3-second multi-burst celebration effect
+- Toast notification with success message
+- **Use Case:** Gamification and positive reinforcement

 ---

 ### 📅 Planning & Anticipation
 Tools to help users understand what's coming and when.

+#### 6️⃣ Feature Roadmap
+- Links to external product roadmap
+- Status indicators: ✓ Released, 🚀 In Progress, 📅 Upcoming
+- Quarterly timeline view
+- **Use Case:** Transparency and future-looking communication

 #### 4️⃣ Countdown Timers
 - Progress bars showing time until feature launch